 Luís glanced back at the viewscreen.
 “Well, that still begs the question: why now?
 We didn’t detect any launches en route, so this has to be their first.
 Or, at least the first in a pretty long time.
 So why now?
 Seems like too big a coincidence to swallow.”

 “It’s not a coincidence,” I said.
 “I think they might be launching because we’re coming.
-Our drive could probably be seen for light-years.”
+Our sail could probably be seen for light-years.”

 “Which means they probably saw us when we began deceleration,” I continued.
 “They might’ve been preparing this launch for years.
 Luís, do we have any idea of where they’re heading?”